 I highly recommend:

 Two Brothers Barrel House: Owned by Two Brothers Artisan Brewing, this is a fun, hip spot in the heart of downtown.
-This is a multi-level dining establishment incorporating the Market Café with a coffee bar, the farm-to-table Modern Tavern restaurant on the second floor and a cocktail bar featuring high-end handmade cocktails on the third floor with outdoor terrace.
-Their brunch menu is extensive with many great options.
-I had a great Sunday brunch with an excellent eggs Florentine benedict.
-The service was excellent.
-They are known for their artisan beer and coffee.
-16 W. Jefferson.
+This is a multi-level dining establishment.
+When I went it was called The Craftsman by Two Brothers which had the Market Cafe with a coffee bar, the farm-to-table Modern Tavern restaurant on the second floor and a cocktail bar featuring high-end handmade cocktails on the third floor with outdoor terrace.
+The have recently remodeled the space.
+They now the Barrel House for craft cocktails, artisan beer and American comfort food.
+They still do brunch on Saturdays and Sundays.
+The bar on the third floor is now called The Third Floor which served wine, cocktails, beer and small plates.
 They also have a Tap House near the brewery in Warrenville, a Brewpub and Tavern in Aurora and a Tap House and Brewery in Scottsdale, AZ.

 Le Chocolat du Bouchard: At 127-129 S. Washington St., this is a lovely French Bistro, Patisserie and Chocolaterie featuring domestic and European chocolates, bakery items, an espresso bar and a recently opened French Cafe.
 Open for lunch and dinner, the cafe features French specialties.

 Adagio Teas: At 27 W. Jefferson, this large tea store has a large selection of teas.
 They features weekly events including tastings or pairing of teas with cheese, desserts and chocolate.

 Catch 35: At 35 S. Washington, this is the Naperville location of one of my favorite Chicago Loop seafood restaurants.
 The fish and seafood menu is extensive and they do feature some steaks, burgers and chicken items on the menu as well.

 La Sorella di Francesca, 18 W. Jefferson: This is the Naperville branch of Francesca’s Restaurants, started in downtown Chicago.
-They also have Davanti Enoteca, Fat Rosies, Dissoto and Glazed and Infused donuts.
-They have several locations in Chicago and the suburbs plus in California, Madison, WI and Raleigh, NC.
+They also have Davanti Enoteca, Fat Rosies and Dissoto, They have several locations in Chicago and the suburbs plus in Raleigh, NC.

 Hotel Indigo Naperville Riverwalk: Located along the DuPage River at 120 Water St. this is a hip, boutique hotel in a great location with an easy walk to shops, restaurants and historic sites.